PMunch/wxnim/README.md

 # Installation
 wxWidgets works across all major platforms but the build process is slightly different.
-Below follows instructions on how to build for Linux and Windows.
-If you use Mac OSX it would be great if you shared how to build on a Mac and it can be added here as well.
+Below are instructions for building on Linux, Windows, and macOS.
 Since a simple nim.cfg file doesn't quite cut it here we use the file wxCompile.nim to decide which flags to pass so you would have to modify that to make changes.

 ## Installation on Linux